devbr/website/README.md

 # Install
-In the root directory of your website, type (terminal):
+Open a terminal in root directory of your website and type:

 ```shell
 Composer create-project devbr/website ./